HaoranYu1234/projectiles-simulations/README.md

 $$ v_y(t + \Delta t) = v_y(t) + \left( \frac{F_{thrust} \sin(\theta) - mg - F_{drag,y}}{m} \right) \Delta t $$

-By incorporating both air resistance and thrust, this framework provides a more comprehensive simulation of projectile motion, especially for powered projectiles like rockets.
+By incorporating both air resistance and thrust (either constant or variable), this framework provides a more comprehensive simulation of projectile motion, especially for powered projectiles like rockets.
 Numerical methods are essential for solving these equations due to their nonlinear nature and the time-varying nature of thrust.